learnbyexample/py_regular_expressions/py_regex.md

 ## \m and \M word anchors

 `\b` matches both the start and end of words.
 In some cases, that can cause issues.
-You can use the `\m` and `\M` anchors to match only the start and end of word respectively.
+You can use the `\m` and `\M` anchors to match only the start and end of words respectively.

 ```ruby
 >>> regex.sub(r'\b', ':', 'hi log_42 12b')